pranav-ap/blog/content/posts/statistics-fundamentals.md

 In **stratified sampling**, we divide the population into groups based on some characteristic.
 Then, within each group, we select a random sample.
 These groups are called **strata**.

 Suppose we conduct a national survey, we might divide the population into strata based on gender.
 Then within each stratum, we might randomly select survey respondents.

-## Cluster sampling

-In **cluster sampling**, every member of the population is assigned to a single group called a **cluster**.
-A sample of clusters is chosen, using simple random sampling.
-Only individuals within sampled clusters are surveyed.

-Note that with stratified sampling, the sample includes elements from each stratum.
-But in cluster sampling, the sample includes elements only from sampled clusters.

 # Statistical Distribution